 Cars to consider For yourself Drive in Rwanda

 The main factor in hiring a car for self-drive is the budget.
 The rates vary according to the mileage of the car and the car size.
 Car options include the 5 doors Rav4, Rav4 short, Land cruiser Prado, Land Cruiser V8, and the Land Cruiser GX

-When hiring a car in Rwanda, you must also put into consideration the fact that some cars are automatic gear while others are manual gear.
-Therefore you have to specify about this when hiring a car for self-drive.
+When hiring a car in Rwanda, you must also take into consideration the fact that some cars are automatic gear while others are manual gear.
+Therefore you have to specify this when hiring a car for self-drive.

 Important to Note

-Unlike other East African countries which use the left hand as the main side as the main lane; Rwanda uses the right-hand lane as the main lane.
-Therefore when you are considering a mini East African overland, you need to put this into consideration to avoid accidents.
+Unlike other East African countries which use the left hand as the main side of the main lane; Rwanda uses the right-hand lane as the main lane.
+Therefore when you are considering a mini East African overland, you need to take this into consideration to avoid accidents.